Search

 Fees

-From Monday 11th September 2023, the following charges apply for property addressing, street naming and numbering.
+View charges that apply to property addressing, street naming and numbering, from 1st April 2025.
 The fees are payable after submitting your application.

 Addressing services Charge